percona/pmm-doc/docs/setting-up/server/podman.md

     ```

     !!! caution alert alert-warning "Important"
-        Do modify `PMM_TAG` in `~/.config/pmm-server/env` and update it regularly, as for users there is no way to update it from Percona side and it needs to be done by user.
+        Ensure that you modify PMM_TAG in `~/.config/pmm-server/env` and update it regularly as Percona cannot update it.
+It needs to be done by you.

 3. Enable and Start.